hyperledger/aries-rfcs/features/0454-present-proof-v2/README.md

 A gist of test value pairs can be found [here](https://gist.github.com/swcurran/78e5a9e8d11236f003f6a6263c6619a6).

-### Present Proof Ack
+### Presentation Ack

 A message from the verifier to the prover that the `Present Proof` protocol was completed successfully and is now in the `done` state.
 The message is an adopted `ack` from the [RFC 0015 acks protocol](../0015-acks/README.md).
-The definition of "successful" from a business sense is up to the verifier
+The definition of "successful" from a business sense is up to the verifier.

-### Present Proof Problem Report
+### Problem Report

-A message from the verifier to the prover that follows the `presentation` message to indicate that the `Present Proof` protocol was completed unsuccessfully and is now in the `done` state.
+A message from the verifier to the prover that follows the `presentation` message to indicate that the `Present Proof` protocol was completed unsuccessfully and is now in the `abandoned` state.
 The message is an adopted `problem-report` from the [RFC 0015 report-problem protocol](../0035-report-problem/README.md).
 The definition of "unsuccessful" from a business sense is up to the verifier.
 The elements of the `problem-report` message can provide information to the prover about why the protocol instance was unsuccessful.

 Either party may send a `problem-report` message earlier in the flow to terminate the protocol before it's normal conclusion.